The answers to these questions were written mostly by our director Brenna Kate Simonds with input from the rest of the leadership team.

 What denomination are you part of?

 The leadership of Alive in Christ is truly interdenominational.
-We represent the Conservative Congregational Christian Conference (CCCC), the Assemblies of God, the Foursquare Church, and the Church of the Nazarene in our leadership, as well as an interdenominational church and a CCCC church in terms of where our meetings are held.
+We represent the Conservative Congregational Christian Conference (CCCC), the Assemblies of God, the Foursquare Church, a Baptist denomination, and the Church of the Nazarene in our leadership.
 Our director, Brenna Kate Simonds, holds ministerial credentials with the Assemblies of God.